tlevine/social-media-public-data/readme.md

 ---

-## Predict other variables
+## Predict other variables: Fancy post-stratification

----

-(that person from NYU at DataGotham)

-Age

 ---